Why is my garbage disposal rusty water

 Plumbing

-The answer to 'why is my garbage disposal rusty water' is that a rusty garbage disposal is typically caused by corrosion inside the unit.
-Over time, the metal components can start to deteriorate, leading to discolored or rusty water coming from the disposal.
+The answer to 'why is my garbage disposal rusty water' is that a rusty garbage disposal is usually caused by corrosion inside the unit.
+Over time, the metal components can start to rust, leading to discolored water coming from the disposal.
 This is a common issue, especially with older or lower-quality disposals.

 Step-by-Step Guide